ConvertKit (Kit) vs ActiveCampaign

 💬 Who win For Reports?

-It really depends on how deep you want to go.
+It all depends on how deep you want to go.
+Here’s the breakdown:

 Flodesk vs Kit: Choosing between looks and function